 Dear Acting Chief Olson,

-IEEE 802 LAN/MAN Standards Committee (“IEEE 802 LMSC”) thanks Federal Communications Commission for issuing the consultation on Notice of Proposed Rulemaking (“NPRM”): Cybersecurity Labeling for Internet of Things and for the opportunity to provide comments.
+IEEE 802 LAN/MAN Standards Committee (“IEEE 802 LMSC”) thanks the Federal Communications Commission (FCC) for issuing the consultation on the Notice of Proposed Rulemaking (“NPRM”): Cybersecurity Labeling for Internet of Things and for the opportunity to provide comments.

 IEEE 802 LAN/MAN Standards Committee (IEEE 802 LMSC) is a leading consensus-based open standards development committee for networking standards that are used by industry globally.
 It produces standards for networking devices, including wired and wireless local area networks (“LANs” and “WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
 Technologies produced by implementers of our standards are a critical element for all networked applications today.